 Permissions-Policy

-The HTTP Permissions-Policy response header controls which browser features (camera, microphone, geolocation, and others) a page and its embedded iframes are allowed to use.
+Unrestricted access to browser features like camera, microphone, and geolocation creates privacy and security risks.
+The Permissions-Policy response header controls which features a page and its embedded iframes are allowed to use.

 Baseline: Limited availability